 The Platinum Card from American Express

-The Platinum Card from American Express is another premium credit card in the top tier for rewards cards.
-The card carries a hefty $550 annual fee on the personal version, but like the Chase Sapphire Reserve, you get a lot of value from this credit card.
+The Platinum Card from American Express is another premium card in the top tier for rewards.
+The card carries a hefty $550 annual fee on the personal version, but like the Chase Sapphire Reserve, you get a lot of value.

-The card currently offers a 60,000 point bonus after $5,000 in purchases in the first three months when signing up for a new card.
+The card currently offers a 60,000 point bonus after $5,000 in purchases in the first three months when signing up.
 It includes up to $200 in free Uber rides per year (up to $15 each month, plus a bonus $20 in December), a $200 annual credit for incidental fees on your favorite airline, and up to 5x points per dollar on bonus category purchases.

 This card gives you access to American Express Centurion® Lounges, Priority Pass Select, and Delta Sky Club, plus some additional partner lounges.
 The card includes a $100 TSA PreCheck or Global Entry credit every four years.